Necromancer

 at a quickened pace,

-your back stiff, turned away.
+back stiff and turned away.

 *